MicrosoftDocs/power-automate-docs/articles/process-mining-share.md

 ## Share from process lists page

-1. On the process mining capability homepage, beneath the cards for the processes, select **All processes**.
+1. On the process mining homepage, beneath the cards for the processes, select **All processes**.

 1. Highlight a process, select the vertical ellipsis (&vellip;), and then select **Share**.